JamesYFC/SUSMachine/README.md

 ## Splitting Out

-If you find that your functions get too large to be written in lambda syntax, or for any other reason, you can write them elsewhere -- as long as they have the matching signature `void MyFunc(IStateMachine<MyStates> fsm)`.
+If you find that your functions get too large to be written in lambda syntax, or for any other reason, you can write them elsewhere -- as long as they have the matching signature.

 ```cs
 // in state machine init...